-I live in a world where farming and the arts go hand in hand.
-I wanted to share this world with others.
+I live in a world where farming, nature, and the arts go hand in hand.
+I want to share this world with others.

 My husband and I live in beautiful Maine where we raise animals, a garden, and a family.
 Together, my husband and I make Sands End Farm possible–from raising chickens to growing a garden with a large enough harvest that it helps support our family through fall, winter, and spring.